namor5772/WeatherStation/RaspberryPI/README.md

 * GPIO 10 - UART RXD

 Their only purpose is to setup bidirectional serial communications to the Arduino.

+By explicit design there are no sensors (apart from the camera) attached to the Raspberry PI.
+Its "only" purpose is to interface to the world via a website interface, ask the Arduino for sensor readings as well as act on its behalf and also store collected data.

+In the following sections we detail precisely how to add and configure all the software that is needed on this Raspberry PI.
+Once completed we will have an SD card that boots to the intended IOT environment.

 ## **SD Card**